arlukin/arlukin.github.io/posts/linux/_posts/2012-09-25-shrink-lvm-ext4-for-kvm-quest.md

 #### At the GRUB splash screen at boot time, press any key to enter the GRUB interactive menu.

-#### Select the configuratio you like to boot and type a to append the line.
+#### Select the configuration you like to boot and type a to append the line.

 #### Go to the end of the line and type *single* as a separate word.
 Press Enter to exit edit mode.